MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### UserAgentClientHintsEnabled

-  #### Enable the User-Agent Client Hints feature (deprecated)
+  #### Enable the User-Agent Client Hints feature (obsolete)

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 93.
   #### Supported versions:

-  - On Windows and macOS since 86 or later
+  - On Windows and macOS since 86, until 93

   #### Description

-  This policy is deprecated because it's only intended to be a short-term mechanism to give enterprises more time to update their web content if and when it's found to be incompatible with the User-Agent Client Hints feature.
-It won't work in Microsoft Edge version 94.
+  This policy is obsolete because it was intended for short-term adaptation purposes only.
+It doesn't work in Microsoft Edge after version 93.

 When enabled the User-Agent Client Hints feature sends granular request headers that provide information about the user browser (for example, the browser version) and environment (for example, the system architecture).